lpil/lpil/hire-me.md

 ---
 layout: page
 title: Looking to join a team
+description: A little about me and what I'm looking for. :)
 ---

 Hi, I'm Louis.
 I'm an experienced software engineer, and I'm looking for an